eq

 Ship + iterate

-Analytics, SEO hygiene, and a punch-list of next improvements based on real behavior, not opinions.
+Analytics, SEO hygiene, and a punch-list based on real behavior, not opinions.

 Tell me what you're building

-If you already know which stage you want, great.
-If not, describe the business and the goal — we’ll pick the right path.
+Know which stage you want?
+Great.
+If not — describe the business and goal, we'll pick the right path.

-Ecommerce experience is a strength here — but not a constraint.
-Whether you’re selling products, selling services, or building a content-driven community, the build should feel simple to run.
+Ecommerce is a strength here — but not a constraint.
+Selling products, selling services, or building a content-driven community — the build should feel simple to run.

-Tip: If you already have a site, paste the link and tell me what’s bugging you.
-I won’t be offended.
+Tip: Already have a site?
+Paste the link and tell me what's bugging you.
+I won't be offended.

 Yes — the green button submits the form.